midyan/js-faiss/README.md

     - [ ] Search implementation
     - [ ] Benchmarking and optimization

+# Limitations

+Memory management in JS is a pain.
+Right now we can handle up to 100k points in memory, but we're working on a solution to handle more.
+Let's get a working version first.

 # 🛠 Installation

 Follow the instructions below to set up js-faiss on your local machine: